 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR ITEMS 1 AND 2.

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment or postponement thereof.

-(Items to be voted appear on reverse side.)
+Continued and to be signed on reverse side